UniMath/agda-unimath/src/foundation/type-arithmetic-empty-type.lagda.md

   {l : Level} (A : UU l)
   where

-  map-left-absorption-prod : empty × A → empty
+  map-left-absorption-product : empty × A → empty
-  map-left-absorption-prod = map-left-absorption-Σ (λ x → A)
+  map-left-absorption-product = map-left-absorption-Σ (λ x → A)

-  is-equiv-map-left-absorption-prod : is-equiv map-left-absorption-prod is-equiv-map-left-absorption-prod =
+  is-equiv-map-left-absorption-product : is-equiv map-left-absorption-product is-equiv-map-left-absorption-product =
     is-equiv-map-left-absorption-Σ (λ x → A)

-  left-absorption-prod : (empty × A) ≃ empty
+  left-absorption-product : (empty × A) ≃ empty
-  left-absorption-prod = left-absorption-Σ (λ x → A)
+  left-absorption-product = left-absorption-Σ (λ x → A)

-is-empty-left-factor-is-empty-prod :
+is-empty-left-factor-is-empty-product :
   {l1 l2 : Level} {A : UU l1} {B : UU l2} → is-empty (A × B) → B → is-empty A
-is-empty-left-factor-is-empty-prod f b a = f (pair a b)
+is-empty-left-factor-is-empty-product f b a = f (pair a b)
 ```

 ### Left unit law for coproducts